The Common Intuition to Transfer Learning Can Win or Lose: Case Studies for Linear Regression: Problem Settings: Two Related Linear Regression Tasks

 The source task is addressed via the minimum $\ell_2$-norm solution to linear regression, namely,

 where $\mtx{Z}^{+}$ is the Moore-Penrose pseudoinverse of $\mtx{Z}$.
 The source test error of the solution (\ref{eq:linear regression - source data class}) can be formulated according to the existing literature on linear regression (without transfer learning aspects); see details in Appendix \ref{appendix:subsec:The Test Error of the Source Task}.
 The focus of this paper is on transfer learning and, therefore, we do not analyze the source test error.
-Yet, it is important to note the peak that occurs in the generalization error ${\mathcal{E}_{\rm src}}$ of the source task around $d=\widetilde{n}$ (see (\ref{eq:out of sample error - source task})), namely, at the threshold between the under and over parameterized regimes of the source model.
+Yet, it is important to note the peak that occurs in the generalization error ${\mathcal{E}_{\rm src}}$ of the source task around $d=\widetilde{n}$ (see (\ref{eq:out of sample error - source task})), namely, at the threshold between the under and over parameterized regimes of the source model\footnote{Note that for the models in this work the number of learned parameters is equal to the dimension of the input data.}.